BU-Fall24-CS506-Team/Police-overtime/README.md

 The data reveals significant disparities in overtime earnings among different ethnic groups.
 Black employees have the highest average overtime pay, followed closely by Hispanic and White employees.
 Asian employees appear to earn lower average overtime pay compared to other groups.
+Black employees earn 38% more on overtime than Asian employees.

 2. Average Overtime by Sex